National Environmental Policy Act Compliance- Rebuild Florida Housing Repair and Replacement

 Develop Training for State Employees

-Over 3,800 Environmental Review Records
+Over 4,000 Environmental Review Records

 Prepare ArcGIS maps

-Historic Preservation Office consultation
+State Historic Preservation Office consultation

-LOCATION: Florida
+LOCATION: Florida - Statewide

-CLIENT: Florida Department of Economic Opportunity
+CLIENT: Florida Department of Economic Opportunity (DEO)

-DATES: March 2019 - Present
+DATES: March 2019 - July 2024

-CONSTRUCTION COST: $330,000,000
+CONSTRUCTION COST: $260,000,000

 PROJECT BRIEF

-NERIS team members worked directly with the Florida DEO Environmental Manager to identify knowledge gaps in order to develop a curriculum and conduct a four-part National Environmental Policy Act (NEPA) Compliance training for State Disaster Recovery Employees.
+NERIS team members worked directly with the Florida DEO Environmental Manager to identify knowledge gaps in order to develop curriculum and conduct a four-part National Environmental Policy Act (NEPA) Compliance training for State Disaster Recovery Employees.
 The training covered all levels of the Environmental Review Record (ERR) associated with proposed economic development, housing, and infrastructure projects.

-- Generation of ArcGIS Maps for each environmental resource impact evaluation.
+Generation of ArcGIS Maps for each environmental resource impact evaluation.

-- Determination whether homes are eligible/ineligible to continue with the program based on environmental characteristics of the project location such as wetlands, endangered species, and coastal management zones.
+Determination whether homes are eligible/ineligible to continue with the program based on environmental characteristics of the project location such as wetlands, endangered species, and coastal management zones.